 Andy and Marylynn Gladstein celebrated their 36th wedding anniversary in 2013.
-Marylynn’s father was a veteran and she always had a place in her heart for our service members.
+Marylynn’s father was a veteran, and she always had a place in her heart for our service members.
 Andy knew that nothing would honor his wife more than giving a service dog to a wounded warrior.
 It was then the realization hit Andy.

-He met with trainers, with experts, with shelters and with veterinarians, and put together an infrastructure that would result in a superior service dog for the most cost-effective budget.
-The 6-month training period for the first dog started in 2013, and in 2014, the first service dog, Gabby, a rescued mixed breed, was placed with Chris Roseberry.
+He met with trainers, with experts, with shelters and with veterinarians, and put together an infrastructure that would result in a superior service dog.
+The 18 month training period for the first dog started in 2013, and in 2014, the first service dog, Gabby, a rescued mixed breed, was placed with Chris Roseberry.

-Our mission is to provide professionally trained service and companion dogs at no cost to veterans who have suffered debilitating injury or illness while in service to our country.
+Our mission is to provide professionally trained service dogs at no cost to veterans who have suffered debilitating injury or illness while in service to our country.
 Our goal is to use rescue dogs at every opportunity, thus saving two lives at once.
 In order to fully realize our mission without adding financial burden, we also provide a continuum of free support that covers all food, veterinary care, and pharmaceuticals for the life of the dog.

 Each dog will be trained to do the normal commands (sit, lay, come, stay) in addition each dog will be able to:

 - Turn on and off light switches